-The Wichita State University's Psychology Department team is comprised of 16 faculty members, two office staff professionals, and 68 active graduate students.
-The Psychology Department obtained 13 new grants in 2010 totaling $1,896,193, had 24 scientific research publications and made a total of 51 scientific research presentations.
+The Wichita State University's Psychology Department team is comprised of 14 faculty members, 2 office staff professionals, and 80 active graduate students.
+The Psychology Department had 25 grants, 79 publications, and 70 presentations in the 2015 - 2016 academic year.

 The Psychology Department offers both undergraduate and graduate education in Psychology.
 The undergraduate psychology program is designed to provide a solid research orientation in experimental and quasi-experimental design and analysis with balanced attention to basic psychological processes (learning, cognition, perception, motivation, emotion, consciousness, physiology, etc.); social/cultural dimensions (social, developmental, personality, developmental, etc.); and applied issues and perspectives (clinical, community, substance abuse, testing & measurement, etc.) The graduate program offers doctoral degrees in Psychology with a focus in Community, Clinical, or Human Factors Psychology.